yantonov/sh/README.md

 marks.sh - tools to quick nativate in filesystem

+uninstall-pkg.sh - uninstall given pkg files (in some case you do not have uninstaller)

 #### nix (common unix)

 pid-by-ports.sh - list of listening ports with pids